Disclosures

 Under what standards XELTRUS operates

-XELTRUS work product is structured against published evidentiary and forensic standards, and counsel-coordinated recovery is structured against the federal statutory framework available under United States law.
+XELTRUS work product is structured against published evidentiary and forensic standards, and counsel-coordinated civil action is structured against the applicable legal framework available under United States law.
 References below describe the framework within which the firm operates; they do not represent participation in or sponsorship by the issuing bodies, and alignment is not certification or accreditation.

 - Evidentiary